John Wilks: Life

 Wilks was the son of Matthew Wilks, minister of the Whitefield's Tabernacle, Moorfields.
 He was for many years the vestry clerk and chief manager of the parochial affairs of St Luke's Old Street.
 He became secretary of the Protestant Society for the protection of religious liberty when it was formed in 1811.

-In 1830, Wilks was elected member of parliament (MP) for Boston with the plagiaristic (it originated with John Wilkes (17 October 1725 – 26 December 1797)) battle-cry of his supporters of "Wilks and Liberty".
+In 1830, Wilks was elected member of parliament for Boston with the plagiaristic (having originated from John Wilkes) battle-cry of his supporters "Wilks and Liberty".
 He held the seat until 1837.

 In 1834 he was in two religious disputes.
 In one "His conduct at the Tabernacle, in Moorfields, completely destroyed the small remains of confidence which they were disposed to repose in him", and in the other "Mr. Wilks has given no proof, as a manager, of zeal for the glory of God in the place, or of interest in the prosperity of its institutions:—Resolved,—That, in the judgment of this Meeting, John Wilks, Esq.
 M.P., for the above and other reasons, is not a fit and proper person to act as an office-bearer in the Church of God".

 Wilks died at the age of 77.